edosssa/auiaa/README.md

 # AUIAA Blog 🎉
-Official blog of the Augustine University ALumni Association.
+Official blog of the Augustine University Alumni Association.